texel-org/color/README.md

 // ... somewhere else in your program ...
-// pass 'cusp' parameter for faster evaluation gamutMapOKLCH(oklch, gamut, gamut.space, out, MapToCuspL, cuspLC);
+// pass 'cusp' parameter for faster evaluation
+// expected that your OKLCH coord has the same hue as the cusp (H) gamutMapOKLCH(oklch, gamut, gamut.space, out, MapToCuspL, cuspLC);
 ```